GerrityJack/NPRE247/NPRE247_CP1/README.txt

 ThreeComponentDecayOutput.txt (text file) - Numerical and Analytical solutions GraphInput.json (JSON File) - File to be used as input to plot graph with PlotDecayChain Function:
     python3 PlotDecayChain.py GraphInput.json
---> Will output graph with course, medium, and fine numerical solutions as well as Analytical solutions
+--> Will output graph with coarse, medium, and fine numerical solutions as well as Analytical solutions